mkueper/rpi-svn/README.md

 ```

 ### Sample Startup Scripts
-In folders systemd and upstart you could find sample files to start the container on rpi startup.
-Replace the container name `mk-svn` with your own container name.
+In the folders systemd and upstart you can find sample files for starting the container on system start.
+Replace the container name `mk-svn` with your container name.

 ### Create a new repository
 ```